 Cardholders cannot use the Procurement Card to purchase alcohol or other items at liquor stores.

-NON-MANDATORY PRICE AGREEMENT VENDOR.
+MANDATORY PRICE AGREEMENT SUPPLIERS

 Cardholders must immediately report any inadvertent personal purchase to their AOs and must immediately either reimburse the University or arrange for a credit transaction from the merchant.
 Documentation shall include proof of reimbursement by employee or credit by merchant.

 Personal purchases not reported by Cardholders to their AOs immediately may be considered Suspected Fiscal Misconduct and may result in termination and possible prosecution.
 Any suspected fiscal misconduct or abuse of the card for personal purchases must be reported immediately to both PSC Commercial Card Administration and the CU System Department of Internal Audit.

 PHONE CARDS/LONG-DISTANCE AND PAY-PHONE CALLS

 The purchase of telephone calls is prohibited where there is no billing available from the merchant itemizing the calls.

 Cardholders are not to use the Procurement Card to purchase Pre-Paid Parking or Meter Keys unless they are purchased directly from the University.

 Cardholders shall not share their cards or card numbers with other individuals for use.
 Only the designated Cardholder is allowed to use his or her Procurement Card.

 Under University Procurement Rules and State of Colorado Fiscal Rules, it is prohibited to split a purchase in order to circumvent Procurement Card limits.
 A split purchase is defined as: